raghav26102000/Clima/README.md

 4. Connect a physical device or start an emulator.
 5. Run the app using `flutter run`.

-Screenshots:

-[Include screenshots of the Clima app here, showcasing its user interface and features.]

-Contributions:

-Contributions to enhance Clima are welcome!
-If you have ideas for new features, UI improvements, or bug fixes, feel free to fork the repository and submit a pull request.

 Acknowledgements:

 - This project is inspired by weather app designs and focuses on asynchronous programming concepts in Flutter.